97696 Banks PedalMonster

 5. Press BEGIN CALIBRATION icon to start the pedal calibration.
 Fully depress the accelerator pedal and release pedal.

-Click on CONTINUE icon to acknowledge the completed step.
+Click on the CONTINUE icon to acknowledge the completed step.
 Fully depress and release the pedal again to confirm the pedal range and complete the calibration process.

 6. Once the PedalMonster is connected and communicating with the app, it’s time to use the supplied zip ties to secure the module and cables under the dash or in a side panel compartment.
 Make absolutely sure the cables do not get in the way of the throttle, brake, or clutch pedals.